Why study Audio and Music Production at Liverpool John Moores University?

 This module introduced students to the practical issues arising from recording audio and live sound reinforcement.
 The module encompasses an introduction to the theoretical knowledge and practical skills of audio and music production and to the equipment used in audio production.
 The module will cover both 'live-broadcast' and 'recorded' production and you will be required to work both individually and in small groups using equipment to become familiar with its characteristics in a way that also demonstrates safe systems of work.

 To introduce the principles of sound systems and sound waves, which can be applied to a wide range of acoustics and audio subjects.

-Aims To enhance students' knowledge of the equipment used in a Recording Studio and hence address the practical issues arising from recording using a control surface.
-Also to allow students to gain experience in using both hardware and software audio devices deployed in digital audio recording.
+The module aims to enhance students' knowledge of the equipment used in a Recording Studio and hence address the practical issues arising from recording using a control surface.
+You will gain experience in using both hardware and software audio devices deployed in digital audio recording.

 Provides students with the skills and knowledge to recognize the differences between, and the application of different standards and protocols in the media broadcast arena.

 In this module you will research, design, plan and manage the creation of a scripted narrative music video to a client brief.
 You will develop the video craft skills which complement existing audio learning, whilst managing all aspects of the video production process including client liaison, pre and post-production to the mastering of the final product.

 This module covers everything you would need to know about the operation of a modern production media studio set up, from both a technical and best industry practice point of view.
 After completing this module you should be able to appreciate industry-standard audio production equipment and practices as operated in the modern media production industry, undertake productions suitable for internet radio platforms, appreciate industry-standard video production equipment and practices as operated in the modern media production industry and undertake productions suitable for internet video platforms.